KimBergstroem/gamers_insight-CRUD-Blog-App/README.md

 - **DBdiagram**: An online database design and diagramming tool that simplifies the process of creating and visualizing database schemas. dbdiagram.io was used for designing and documenting the database schema of the Gamers Insight project.
 - **Google Fonts**: A collection of free and open-source fonts used for typography on the Gamers Insight's website.
 - **Font Awesome**: A library of icons used for adding scalable vector icons to the Gamers Insight's website.
+- **Mailtrap**: In this project, Mailtrap was integrated to power the contact form, providing a secure environment for users to reach out to Gamers Insights via email.